What are the main regulations imposing restrictions on loot boxes? And why are they so much under the radar of authorities?

 What are loot boxes?

-Loot boxes are not a homogeneous category and there are several different iterations of the mechanic.
+Loot boxes are not a homogeneous category, and there are several different iterations of the mechanic.
 A range of stakeholders, including regulatory agencies and academics, noticed that loot boxes should be assessed on a case-by-case analysis.

-Based on our experience, regulators refer to loot boxes as
+Regulators often refer to loot boxes as

-“in-game items that can be purchased by users with the purpose of randomly obtaining particular gaming contents or other utilities“.
+in-game items that can be purchased by users with the purpose of randomly obtaining particular gaming contents or other utilities,

 but there is no clear definition of loot boxes in the regulations.

-- Game-play where items are randomly awarded to players as a result of game-play for achievements, milestones and challenges completed;
+- Game-play where items are randomly awarded to players as a result of game-play for achievements, milestones, and challenges completed;

 - Game-play with purchasable items where items are randomly assigned to players during game-play, but players must purchase/obtain an item to open the loot box;